-5. A consistent pattern of behavior unbecoming a Board Member, including but not limited to disruptive, demeaning, abusive or violent behavior.
+6. A consistent pattern of behavior unbecoming a Board Member, including but not limited to disruptive, demeaning, abusive or violent behavior.

 II.
 District Manager and Staff

-In accordance with the City Charter, personnel, policies of the City of New York, and existing requirements of due process, the Board shall appoint a District Manager and staff to serve at the pleasure of the Board and to assume the duties and responsibilities as set forth in Chapter 70 of the City Charter and as elaborated by the Board in compliance with New York City regulations pertaining to Community Board responsibilities.
+In accordance with the City Charter, personnel, policies of the City of New York and existing requirements of due process, the Board shall appoint a District Manager and staff to serve at the pleasure of the Board.
+Such staff shall perform such functions as are assigned by the Community Board or other provisions of law.